bendem/ansible-nextcloud-rock64/README.md

 # Nextcloud setup on rock64

+## Assumptions

+* The config was written for a rock64 4GB, if you have less RAM, probably worth fixing the config (php-fpm and postgresql)
+* I use cloudflare for DNS and thus request the LE certificates through caddy's plugin for it.
+That allows me to request a certificate for a server not publicly exposed to the internet.
+* I have a dns record set for my rock64
+* This is for a local network so I didn't go crazy on firewalls and fail2ban and stuff

 ## Before starting

 ### Flash the board's SPI to be able to boot from USB